RayBenefield/Forge-Dev-Kit/readme.md

  - Provide reason for 343 to continue supporting and improving the User Generated Content capabilities of Halo (e.g. more Forge support, more Gametype options, etc.)

+## Inspiration

+> A good friend of mine, and fellow team member on Creative Force, Carson Barry
+> (Captain Punch), proposed a project internally for Creative Force.
+That
+> project was called **Latchkey**, which was to comprise of a bunch of
+> components that could be used together to construct complex gametypes.
+If you
+> have ever played Halo: Reach Invasion, it was like that on steroids.
+The goal
+> was to introduce new mechanics, objectives, etc. to allow the creation of
+> whatever you wanted.

+> With that being worked on right now with Invasion as the first end product,
+> using a bunch of objectives and mechanics, I decided that it would probably be
+> really good if there were standards that would make this an even easier
+> endeavor.
+With the new scripting system, there was a lot of potential for
+> things to go wrong and not work together, but there was also a lot of potential
+> for things to go very right and actually make a project like this easier.

+> So a huge thank you to Carson for leading the way and paving the path of what
+> will be a huge community initiative to stay in sync with each other and make
+> gametype development in Halo Forge that much easier.

+> **- Ray Benefield**

 ## Design Documents